brimdata/zui/docs/Linux-RPM-Upgrade-(v0.25.0+).md

 ![RPM unable to install](media/RPM-unable-to-install.png)

-To resolve the issue, simply uninstall the prior Brim release (e.g. by executing `yum remove brim` or `dnf remove brim` in a Terminal window) before re-attempting the install of the new release.
+To resolve the issue, simply uninstall the prior Brim release (e.g., by executing `yum remove brim` or `dnf remove brim` in a Terminal window) before re-attempting the install of the new release.
 All previously-imported data and app settings (which are stored in `$HOME/.config/Brim`, separate from the